Overview of the AKT/MCQ

 On the day

-- TEST CENTRE: plan how you are getting there; ensure plenty of time and correct identification.
+- TEST CENTRE: Make sure you have a water tight plan on how you are getting there; ensure plenty of time and that you have correct identification.

-- Read the question carefully AND answer what it asks, not what you want it to ask.
+- Read the stem very carefully – this may seem obvious, but a single word can change the entire question.
+Answer what it asks, not what you want to to ask.

 In this section you will find a collation of links useful not only for the AKT but also for the OSCE.
 It is divided into adult and paediatric sections, with each area broadly divided by specialties.
 NICE guidelines are found in the first half of each speciality with other guidelines, in the second half.
 The links are regularly checked to ensure they still work and are current.